In the spring of 2015, I backpacked 400 miles through the Grand Canyon over the course of 36 days.

 The lip of each pocket has a yellow shock cord (similar to those found on the shoulder straps) to hold items in place.
 The cords are reachable while you’re wearing the pack, and operable with one hand.
 I’d rarely take the time adjust these.

 ULA claims that water bottles in the side pockets are accessible while wearing the pack.
 This may be true for some folks, but I find it to be impractical, especially when it’s time to replace the bottle.

 Front Pocket & Compression Cord

 The front compartment of the Catalyst has a substantial volume of 600 cubic inches.
 It used to be a genuine mesh, but now it’s made of solid, more sturdy material.
 I like to keep my daily needs here – like snacks throughout the day, maps, and so on.

 Over the top of the mesh pocket there’s a long, cross-threaded compression cord.
 Some hikers that carry a foam sleeping pad like to store it here, held in by the cord.
-For the majority of thru-hikes that I did with the Catalyst, I carried a bulky fleece hoodie that I liked to store with the cord.
+For the majority of thru-hikes that I did with the Catalyst, I carried a bulky fleece hoodie that I liked to store there with the cord.
 This way it didn’t occupy the interior space, and was easily accessible for temperature changes throughout the day.

 Off-trail hikers will discover that the compression cord occasionally gets snagged on tree branches.
 Such is life.
 Some folks never use the cord, and choose to permanently remove it.